-The Houston punk scene and Mydolls’ history were the focus of a 20HERTZ music-based lecture, performance and archive exhibition at Contemporary Arts Museum Houston in 2016.
-As part of the SPEAKEASY experimental music and art program series at Lawndale Art Center in Houston, Mydolls released their latest EP, It’s Too Hot for Revolution, as a collectible red vinyl edition in February 2017.
-Revolution blends classic punk protest anthems such as “Politician” with poetry such as Charles Bukowski’s “Fair Stand the Fields of France.”
+Mydolls and the Houston punk scene were the focus of the 20HERTZ music-based lecture series at Contemporary Arts Museum Houston in July 2016.
+The series included an exhibition of the band’s archive and a live performance in the museum gallery.
+In conjunction with their performance as the featured artist for Lawndale Art Center’s SPEAKEASY experimental music and art program series, Mydolls released their latest EP, It’s Too Hot for Revolution, as a collectible red vinyl edition in March 2017.
+Revolution blends classic punk protest anthems such as “Politician” with poetry, including a rendition of Charles Bukowski’s “Fair Stand the Fields of France.”

 Mydolls began in 1978 in Houston, Texas.
 Dianna Ray and Trish Herrera began writing songs together.
 Dianna and Trish were then joined by Linda Younger and the three went in search of a drummer.
 After several attempts of working with various audition drummers, Trish’s cousin, George Reyes joined the band and the sound took off with his powerful connection to Dianna’s bass playing.
 This gave Trish and Linda a lot of room to play with their guitars in a very unconventional way.
 Linda would sometimes play the top three strings, while Trish played the bottom three, or vice versa giving the sound a somewhat textural body.
 Carolyn Hall began playing keyboards with Mydolls.
 Also a friend Jay Frances was responsible for the support of getting Mydolls out of the living room and onto the stage.
 He co-wrote Berlin with Trish Herrera.
 The vocals were mainly shared by Trish and Linda with Dianna adding some chanting and George singing while playing drums on a few songs.
 The sound was developing and Mydolls were conceived out of the origin of punk rock.
 Since they are completely unconventional, they didn’t know the rules of any particular genre.
 One of their early songs, “Breaking the Rules”, was inspired by the idea of “How can you break rules if you don’t know them?”